Melsvik/SpaceBattlez/README.md

 # SpaceBattlez
-Frameworks and other helpfull stuff for www.SpaceBattlez.com
+Templates and other helpfull stuff for www.SpaceBattlez.com